How to Use a Needs Assessment for Sales Success

 This is an issue that blind sides most sales persons.
 Eager to move forward, we ignore these issues which are more common than we’d like to admit.

-Internal hurdles, such as budget constraints, roles and responsibility overlaps, or resistance to change, can impact the implementation of new solutions.
+Internal hurdles, such as roles and responsibility overlaps, or resistance to change can impact the implementation of new solutions.

 By identifying and addressing these potential hurdles upfront, you can proactively develop strategies to overcome them and ensure smooth adoption of your proposed solutions.